-The obtained results show besides the general applicability of the SDD and DDD parallelization methods to parallel MIMD computers the importance of homogenous work load distribution, which has to be treated differently in comparison with SDD methods for common computations in the field of computational fluid dynamics (CFD).
-With the presented DDD method remarkable speed-up can be achieved for the Eulerian-Lagrangian prediction of disperse multiphase flows on MIMD computers and clusters of workstations.
-The developed parallelization method with dynamic work load balancing offers new perspectives for the computation of strongly coupled multiphase flows with complex phase interactions and higher particle concentrations.
+The paper presents two parallelization methods for the Eulerian-Lagrangian approach for disperse multiphase flow calculations together with their MPI implementations.
+Performance results are given for two typical test cases.
+The obtained results show the importance of homogeneous work load distribution, which has to be treated differently in comparison with Static Domain Decomposition (SDD) methods for common single phase flow computations.
+With the presented Dynamic Domain Decomposition (DDD) method remarkable speed-up can be achieved for the Eulerian-Lagrangian computation of disperse multiphase flows on MIMD computers and clusters of workstations.
+The main advantages of the DDD method are :